chezeng/Media/WhatIAM/articles/how_to_find_jobs.md

 #### **The Risks of Random Applications**

-**Inefficiency and Low Success Rates**
-    - A generic resume often gets ignored because recruiters look for tailored applications that align with their job requirements.
-    - Applying to irrelevant roles wastes your time and energy that could be spent on preparing better applications for relevant opportunities.
+**Inefficiency and Low Success Rates: ** A generic resume often gets ignored because recruiters look for tailored applications that align with their job requirements.
+Applying to irrelevant roles wastes your time and energy that could be spent on preparing better applications for relevant opportunities.

-**Damage to Your Personal Brand**
-    - Submitting poorly tailored resumes may leave a negative impression on recruiters, especially if the company keeps records of applications.
+**Damage to Your Personal Brand: ** Submitting poorly tailored resumes may leave a negative impression on recruiters, especially if the company keeps records of applications.
 This could hurt your chances of being reconsidered in the future for a role you're actually qualified for.

-**Risk of Information Misuse**
-    - Randomly submitting your resume, especially to unknown platforms, increases the risk of your personal information being stolen or misused, such as your email address or phone number.
+**Risk of Information Misuse:** Randomly submitting your resume, especially to unknown platforms, increases the risk of your personal information being stolen or misused, such as your email address or phone number.

-**Missed Opportunities for Improvement**
-    - Without tailoring your resume, you’re less likely to showcase the skills and experiences that match the job, reducing your chances of standing out among candidates.
+**Missed Opportunities for Improvement:** Without tailoring your resume, you’re less likely to showcase the skills and experiences that match the job, reducing your chances of standing out among candidates.

 ---